Gianik/recipe-web/README.md

         recipe_ingredients: ingredientlist ,
         recipe_instructions:  instructionList ,
         })
-        //The update API is alike with the Create one but this time you need to pass the id of the record you are going to update along with the new data.
-Like other API used an instance of Pocketbase is needed to call the api.
+        // The update API is alike with the Create one but this time you need to
+        // pass the id of the record you are going to update along with the new
+        // data.
+Like other API used an instance of Pocketbase is needed to
+        // call the api.
     ```

 * Sample Delete API